eduardoformiga/MiniCms/README.md

 - [Maven 3](https://maven.apache.org)

 ### Build an executable JAR
-Bbuild a single executable JAR file that contains all the necessary dependencies, classes, and resources with:
+Build a single executable JAR file that contains all the necessary dependencies, classes, and resources with:
 ```
 mvn clean package
 ```